-- Ensure that spatial data from multiple sources (Federal, State, local, regional, and Tribal governments; academia; and the private sector) are available and easily integrated to enhance understanding of our physical, natural, and cultural world. - Facilitate the development of authoritative National Geospatial Data Assets that are complete, accurate, current, standards-compliant, and at the scale needed for shared uses by Federal, State, local, regional, and Tribal governments, academia, and the private sector. - Protect the privacy and security of citizens' personal data and ensure the accuracy of statistical information about people, both in raw form and in derived information products. - Enable access for all citizens to spatial data, information, and derivative and interpretive products, in accordance with Office of Management and Budget Circulars A-130 and A-16. - Protect proprietary interests related to licensed information and data. - Enable interoperability of information systems through the use of open and machine readable formats to enable access to resources from multiple agencies and partners. - Ensure that investment and policy decisions consider the expected return on investment and effective use of resources.
+- Ensure that spatial data from multiple sources (Federal, State, Tribal, regional, and local governments; academia; and the private sector) are available and easily integrated to enhance understanding of our physical, natural, and cultural world. - Facilitate the development of authoritative National Geospatial Data Assets that are complete, accurate, current, standards-compliant, and at the scale needed for shared uses by Federal, State, Tribal, regional, and local governments, academia, the private sector, and the public. - Protect the privacy and security of citizens' personal data and ensure the accuracy of statistical information about people, both in raw form and in derived information products. - Enable access for all citizens to spatial data, information, and derivative and interpretive products, in accordance with Office of Management and Budget Circulars A-130 and A-16 and the Open Data Policy. - Protect proprietary interests related to licensed information and data. - Enable interoperability of information systems through the use of open and machine-readable formats to enable access to resources from multiple agencies and partners. - Ensure that investment and policy decisions consider the expected return on investment and effective use of resources.